 While commercial telephone entry systems have their uses, successfully managing access for commercial tenants requires more tools than a telephone entry system offers.

 Compared to telephone entry systems, mobile access systems like ButterflyMX offer more convenience and flexibility to building staff and employees.
-With more than 6,000 five-star ratings, join commercial property managers across the country in appreciating the benefits of a ButterflyMX video intercom.
+Join commercial property managers across the country in appreciating the benefits of a ButterflyMX video intercom, which has more than 7,000 five-star reviews.